 The Columbia Icefield Skywalk in Jasper National Park is a unique experience!
 Step out onto a glass floor 280 m above the Sunwapta Valley!
 Updated for 2020

-On a recent family road trip, we stopped in at the Glacier Skywalk on our way through the Icefields Parkway.
+On a recent family road trip, we stopped in at the Columbia Icefield Skywalk (formerly called the Glacier Skywalk) on our way through the Icefields Parkway.
 When you first see the walkway jutting out over the cliffs, you get a little tingle.
 It’s very, very high up.
 In fact, the walkway itself juts out 35 metres from the edge of the cliff and is about 280 m (918 ft) up over the Sunwapta Valley floor.
 That is high.
 But how amazing to be able to see the valley from this unique perspective?!

 When you first step out onto the glass floor you feel your feet tingle, and the wind whips through your hair, and all you can hear are the birds and the wind.
 And the occasional gasp from other tourists 😉

 Then look down.
 Way down.
 It’s like you are standing on air.
 See those tiny green dots under my feet?
 Those are trees.
 Yes, yes they are.